dfinity/ic-staking-documentation/docs/3-easiest-staking-option.md

 ---
 layout: page
-title: 3. easiest staking option
+title: 3.
+Easiest staking option
 permalink: /easiest-staking-option/
 ---

-# III.
-EASIEST OPTION: How to stake
+# 3. EASIEST OPTION: How to stake

 If you choose to stake with the **easiest option**, this chapter is for you.